madbomb122/PlexTools/README.md

 ## Usage Meta Clean
 1. Edit the `plex-metaclean.ps1` and change the following to meet your conditions
-`$PlexFolder`-this is the path to your plex metadata folder
 `$TV_or_Movie` -this is if you want your tv or movie folder to be cleaned
 `$Dryrun` -this is if you want to see what will happen if you run the script